Return of meaning

 Series Note

-This is Article 5 in the six-part series, Claiming the Lost Self.
+This is Article 5 in the seven-part series, Claiming the Lost Self.
 The series explores how women lose contact with their inner truth through early distortions of love and loyalty, and how depth psychotherapy supports the return of the self that survived beneath years of adaptation.
 Each article traces the movement from silence to recognition, strength, clarity, and inner authority.

 Summary